 - Many nootropics are marketed for the purpose of improving memory.
 They can improve working memory, short-term memory, and long-term memory recall, which are all ideal for people who work very mentally strenuos jobs or for students.

-- Some nootropics are good for alleviating anxiety.
+- Some nootropics are good for alleviating anxiety (according to this study).
 These differ from doctor-prescribed anxiolytics because they don’t just numb the anxiety, but they expand the mind in a way that allows people to work through the anxiety on their own.

 - There are nootropics that are used to enhance overall cognition and comprehension.
 These are very useful for people who work didfficult jobs or for people who are studying very complex topics.
 This also makes it easier for people to explain things and enhances verbal fluidity.

-- Some nootropics are great for helping people work through depression.
+- Some nootropics are great for helping people work through depression (study here).

 Today we’re going to be looking at the best nootropics for helping people overcome depression.
 There are a wide range of symptoms caused by depression, and thus its important to understand what the best mood booster supplements would be to help you manage your depression.